fredrikp999/fredrikp999.github.io/_posts/2023-01-06-Github actions.markdown

 # Basics
 ## Environment
-* Workflows/Pipelines are always executed in a VM.
+* Workflows/Pipelines are always executed in VMs.
 The VM flavor can be defined to ubuntu-linux/mac/pc
 * Each job within the pipeline is executed as separate jobs in it's own freshly installed VM - or using docker in a VM

 ## Definitions
 For more details, see [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)